linode/docs/docs/guides/quick-answers/linux/how-to-use-cd/index.md

 ## What is cd?

-On Linux systems, `cd` is a command that changes the directory you are in when working in the terminal. `cd` command is one of the most used commands in Linux and has several shortcuts as well as two options.
+On Linux systems, `cd` is a command that changes the directory you are in when working in the terminal.
+The `cd` command is one of the most used commands in Linux and has several shortcuts as well as two options.

-## Using cd command in terminal
+## Using the cd command

 To change directories using `cd`: